High-dimensional GARCH process segmentation with an application to Value-at-Risk: Time-varying multivariate GARCH model

-\end{itemize} Assumption (A1) indicates that the dimensionality can either be fixed or increase with $T$ at a polynomial rate.
-Assumptions (A2)--(A3) guarantee that between any two consecutive change-points, each $r_{i, t}$ admits a well-defined solution a.s.
+\end{enumerate} Assumption~\ref{eq:a1} indicates that the dimensionality can either be fixed or increase with $T$ at a polynomial rate.
+Assumptions~\ref{eq:a2}--\ref{eq:a3} guarantee that between any two consecutive change points, each $r_{i, t}$ admits a well-defined solution a.s. and is weakly stationary (see e.g.\ Theorem~4.35 of \cite{douc2014}).